sfigg/commercialization-public/test/hlk/developer/machines-and-machine-pools.md

 # Machines and Machine Pools

 The **Machine** class represents a computer that can be used for testing and that contains devices to be tested.
-Computer properties represent Windows® Test Technology (WTT) dimensions.
+Computer properties represent Windows Test Technology (WTT) dimensions.
 Dimensions can be added, removed, or reset based on the underlying WTT behavior.

 The **Machine.Status** property indicates whether a computer is available for testing and if it's currently running tests.